sabinio/AssistDeploy_WWI_SSIS_Samples/README.md

 # AssistDeploy_WWI_SSIS_Samples

+Before we get into this, a disclaimer -
+**Please don't run this software anywhere expect on a local machine.
+EG don't try this on a shared instance of SQL Server.
+Best thing to do is to get a VM up and running and play around on that**

 This repo provides a sample set of projects, themselves taken from the [sql-server-samples](https://github.com/Microsoft/sql-server-samples) repo.
 These projects are then used to provide an example of how to deploy an Integration Services project using [AssistDeploy](https://github.com/sabinio/AssistDeploy/).
 Additionally a SQL Server Agent Job can be deployed to the server, based on [salt](https://github.com/sabinio/salt/)

 ## Pre-requisites